Bigg Boss 11 Courtroom Drama REVIEW: The Task Could Have Been Fun; Contestants Spoiled The Game!

 Bigg Boss 11 courtroom drama could have been done in a better way.
-The contestants could have played the game without making comment on other's personal characters.
-It would have been a fun task, but the contestants spoiled the task.
+The contestants could have played the game without making comments on other's characters.
+It would have been a fun task, but the contestants spoiled it.

-Without pointing fingers at Arshi Khan's character, the contestants could have just made some other valid points (that Arshi doesn't interact much with others and stays only with Shilpa, or do not do any work in the house!).
+Without pointing fingers at Arshi Khan's character, the contestants could have just made a few valid points (that Arshi doesn't interact much with others and stays only with Shilpa, or do not do any work in the house!).

-Why Only Arshi’s Character Was Discussed; Why Not Hiten?
+Why Only Arshi’s Character Was Discussed?
+Why Not Hiten’s?

 Sapna Choudhary, A Bad Judge!

-The judge, Sapna Choudhary was too, loud.
-Who on earth shouts in such a way when there is havoc in court?
+The judge, Sapna Choudhary was too loud.
+Who on earth shouts in such a way when there is a havoc in the court?

-Bandgi Kalra Was Good As A Judge
+Bandgi Kalra Was Good Judge

-Sapna was also seen making personal attacks on Shilpa and Vikas (instead of checking the facts that was raised by the lawyers).
-Surprisingly, Bandgi Kalra made valid points and judged the teams without being biased.
+Sapna was also seen making personal attacks on Shilpa and Vikas (instead of checking the facts were raised by the lawyers).
+Surprisingly, Bandgi Kalra made valid points and judged the teams without being bias.

 ‘Kapde Phadna Wali Baat Nahi Karenge!’